Skip to main content

 -rw-rw-r-- 1 firstuser firstuser 0 Jun 14 15:15 file.txt

-Here, the user has firstuser and the primary group firstuser have read and write permissions on the file file.txt.
-User firstuser is the owner of this file.
-All other users have read-only rights to this file.
-Read more about access rights format.
+Here, the user firstuser and the primary group firstuser have read and write permissions on the file.txt file.
+The user firstuser is the owner of this file.
+All other users have permissions only to read this file.
+Read more about the format of access rights.

 Configure access rights for the group